|Elliott Sound Products||Guitar Amplifiers|

 Regardless of which module is used, it is essential to provide a substantial heatsink and excellent thermal management.
 Particularly for stage equipment, it is important to keep all semiconductors at the lowest possible temperature to ensure reliability.
 Some commercial amps have barely enough heatsink to survive even at normal household ambient temperature.
 The chances of long-term survival on stage under hot lights is very slim for such designs.

 In the majority of amp failures, the power transformer will survive, and it's important that the original supply voltages aren't exceeded.
 Reusing the transformer ensures this, but if it does need to be replaced, get one with the same output voltages.
 This keeps the amp's power the same and protects the loudspeaker from excess power.
 If the speaker has also failed then you can choose a replacement that can handle more power, but be certain that you actually need it!
-Guitar speakers are usually very sensitive (around 100dB/W/m is common), and make a lot of noise with only a few watts.
+Guitar speakers are usually very sensitive (around 100dB/W/m is common), and they make a lot of noise with only a few watts.

 In the previous section, I mentioned 'current drive' and high output impedance.
 These two functions are the same thing, and are the result of using current feedback.
 This deserves more attention, because it is very common in transistor guitar amps - a little less so for bass amps.
 The speaker return current flows through a resistor, as shown below.